JoopIdema/Domoticz-MoonPhases/README.md

 - 24hour = 24 hours notation fot moonset or moonrise time, yes or no.
 - moonPhaseIDX = idx number of the dummy sensor named <b>MoonPhase</b>
 - moonPhaseIcon = as mentionend above the start number of the custom moonphase icons.

+Save the script and check the log for any errors.
+By default the script runs every hour, for test you can change it to every minute.